1000yearsoldguy/C-Programming/README.md

 # C-Programming

+Hello World!

+Welcome to your coding journey, new CS People!

+Don't forget to keep your hunger for your new and exciting journey of coding.
+But, first, why not googling a bit about **Why you should learn C programming** while big sharks are already eating everything with Python or other fancy languages!

 In this repository, I have attempted to cover various C programming problems and their solutions.
 Here, I've also provided the necessary books for learning this language, especially **E. Balagurusamy - Programming in ANSI C-McGraw Hill Education (India) (2016)**.
 Lastly, I also added some assignments so that after finishing all the problems, anyone can verify the learning by doing the assignment.

 A possible Learning flow can be: